 MSPS uses two types of service credit in determining benefits.
 Eligibility Service is required to qualify for most benefits.
 It is earned at the rate of one full year of eligibility service in each fiscal year that a member works a minimum of 500 hours (excluding overtime).
 Creditable Service is credit used to calculate the actual dollar amount of any benefit.
 It is based on the number of months worked and is determined by comparing the normal hours worked during the fiscal year to the standard hours for the member’s position.

-Members of MSPS may apply unused sick leave to additional retirement credit.
+Members of MSPS may apply unused sick leave to additional retirement credit when retiring directly from the pension.
 This unused sick leave is applied only in the event of a direct service retirement.
 If the employee terminates State service, although they may be vested, unused sick leave will not be applied.